bokunimowakaru/ups/README.md

 |Charging	|2.3 x 6 = 13.8V	|Stop Charging	|Over 14.7V	|
 |Fatal	|1.8 x 6 = 10.8V|Disconnect	|Under 10.8V	|

+## TROUBLESHOOTING

+The infrared communication interface used to drive the RGB LED in this software may, in rare cases, cause the microcontroller to fail to start up.
+In that case, please set "#define PIN_LED_RGB 8" to "#define PIN_LED_RGB 0" to stop the interface.

 ----------------------------------------------------------------

 by 国野 亘 Wataru KUNINO